Toroidal Volume Ion Source (TORVIS)

 The NEC Toroidal Volume Ion Source (TORVIS) is our highest current source for negative ions of hydrogen, deuterium, and helium.
 It is designed for efficient injection into tandem electrostatic accelerators.

-A central magnet is placed on the back plate of the ion source directly opposite the beam exit aperture.
-This produces a conical region containing slow electrons.
-The fast electrons are filtered out of this volume, reducing destruction of the negative ion.
+- Central magnet placed on the back plate of the ion source directly opposite the beam exit aperture, producing a conical region that contains slow electrons and filters out fast electrons to reduce destruction of the negative ion.

-A TORVIS injector system can be set up in three (3) different ways:
+A TORVIS injector system can be configured in three different ways depending on the desired beam species:

 - H– only version: optimized for hydrogen isotopes (protons and deuterium)

 - He– only version: optimized for He–.
 The source alone produces positive He ions, and the addition of a charge exchange cell allows the production of He–.

 - H– and He– version: capable of producing protons, deuterium, and helium.
 Includes the charge exchange cell.

 Toroidal Volume Ion Source Injector Performance

 Beam currents (after mass analysis) are stable at 300 to 500 microAmps for H– and routinely measured at 20 microA for He–.
 Please contact NEC with any questions about potential applications or performance.

 The toroidal volume ion source has proven to be very reliable with typical filament lifetimes lasting well beyond 1,000 hours.